yrahul3910/issue-reporter/README.md

 * `IssueCard`: The element showing an issue on the dashboard.
 * `Welcome`: The page shown after the user has logged in.
 * `IssuePage`: The page with the `Sidebar` and the `Dashboard` components.
+* `Banner`: The navbar and banner of the main home page.
+* `Login`: The page for organizations to log in
+* `MainPage`: The main home page of the website.
+* `Register`: The page for organizations to register.

 ## NPM Scripts
 The scripts are used as below: